-The CPC data in Figure 6 are color-coded with UTC time.
-The general trend is that the aerosol number concentration increased with time through the Manaus plume between 15:30 and 15:40.
-A similar trend was observed in aerosol particle number concentration (Figure 7) measured by the Ultra-High Sensitivity Aerosol Spectrometer (UHSAS)-Airborne version (referred to as UHSAS).
-The total number concentration data given by UHSAS (Figure 7) is integrated over the overlapping size range (90 - 500 nm for the September 9 flight) for both the G1 and HALO UHSAS.
-The linear regression shows that the total aerosol particle number concentration from HALO UHSAS is about 16.5% higher than that from the G1 UHSAS.
+The CPC data in Fig. 6 are color coded with UTC time.
+The general trend is that the aerosol number concentration increased with time through the Manaus plume between 15:30 and 15:40 UTC.
+A similar trend was observed in aerosol particle number concentration (Fig. 7) measured by the UHSAS-Airborne version (referred to as UHSAS).
+The total number concentration data given by UHSAS (Fig. 7) are integrated over the overlapping size range (90-500 nm for the 9 September flight) for both the G1 and HALO UHSAS.
+The linear regression shows that the total aerosol particle number concentration from HALO UHSAS is about 16.5 % higher than that from the G1 UHSAS.
 The discrepancy between the two UHSAS measurements is mainly due to the error propagation in the sampling flow, the differential pressure transducer reading, the instrument stability, and calibration repeatability, consistent with the other UHSAS study (Kupc et al., 2018).
-In the airborne version of UHSAS, mechanical vibrations have a more significant impact on the pressure transducer reading than the case for the bench version of UHSAS.
+In the airborne version of UHSAS, mechanical vibrations have a more significant impact on the pressure transducer reading than the case for the bench version of UH-SAS.